St. Louis Pork Ribs on a Gas Grill

 St. Louis Ribs

 For this recipe, I used a rack of St. Louis ribs.
 If you’re not familiar with this cut, it’s just a rack of spare ribs that have been trimmed into a more uniform shape.
+To do this you simply cut along the breastbone and the flap.

-Because of this, you get really consistent results, which is why this cut is so popular on the competition barbecue circuit.
+Because of this, you get consistent results, which is why this cut is so popular on the competition barbecue circuit.

 You can use baby back or spare ribs for this recipe, but you’ll need to modify the timings slightly as baby backs will cook faster, and a full spare rib may take longer.